Part 33: Burgess Meredith and The Gold Rush

 The above letter was pasted on a page with this other newsy bit, with Dad's last name spelled "Shepherd" but he kept it anyway.

 Burgess Meredith stayed in contact with my father.
 I remember the two talking on the phone when I was a kid.
 Later, when I was away at college, Dad went to a Fourth of July party at the actor's house in Malibu.
-Not long before, there was terrible news from a dentist, my father had to have all his teeth removed.
+Not long before the invitation came, there was terrible news from a dentist, my father had to have all his teeth removed.
 All those years running from the law as a young man, then riding the rails during the depression, rarely seeing a doctor or a dentist, (he also had a serious sugar addiction) finally cost him all his teeth.

 I remember he was upset by the whole ordeal, and he wasn't sure if he'd go to the party or not.
 We had a long talk on the phone, and I could tell he was devastated, both by the horrible procedure, but also because of how he looked without any teeth.
 Dad was considered attractive throughout his life, and getting old really sucked for him.
 To top things off, his dentures weren't ready in time for the party.
 I felt bad for him.
 Having all your teeth out is traumatic, plus, we're all a little vain.
 He felt awkward about socializing, but he went, anyway.